Ohio State’s Young to miss 1 more game for NCAA violation - WHIZ News

 He’ll return for showdowns with No. 9 Penn State and No. 14 Michigan to end the regular season.

-Young explained his “mistake” in a tweet and said the loan had been paid back.

-“This is the example of the culture of compliance we have at Ohio State,” athletics director Gene Smith said Wednesday.
+“This is the example of the culture of compliance we have at Ohio State,” athletic director Gene Smith said Wednesday.

 “I also want to commend Chase Young and let him know how proud we are of him,” Smith said.
 “He took responsibility for his actions, cooperated throughout the process and understood and accepted that there would be consequences.”